 Transfer size of all images per page

-From 2012 to 2022, the size of all the images requested by the page is almost 3 times bigger on desktop and about 6 times bigger on mobile.
+From 2013 to 2023, the size of all the images requested by the page has more than doubled on desktop and it is about 4 times bigger on mobile.

 |Average size of the sum of images on a page on desktop version||Average size of the sum of images on a page on mobile version|